 I’ve undertaken the task of reviving this website and I’ve already published some articles about computing.
 You can access the sites by clicking through the various categories below.
 In future I’ll be seeking to post some of my programming projects that I’m working on and more interesting content about software development.

 I have a couple other fantastic websites as well, that will help you someways in and throughout your life.
-Go to halls.md for a bunch of tasty and helpful diet plans and weight loss methods such as a variety of workouts.
+Find out the importance of tasty and helpful meals and weight loss methods you can take on per day as well as a variety of workouts.
 Go to breast-cancer.ca for information on breast cancer.
 Go to my personal website at halls.ca.
 As well as talkingmoose.ca to get a funny & cute little buddy, right there on your desktop. :)